 Generally speaking, dog poop should be a consistent brown color.
 Though there can be some variation of the shade of brown your dog’s poop is, it really should always be brown.
 A change in color of their poop could mean anything from a change in diet or eating something they shouldn't have or can't digest to a problem with their intestines, pancreas, liver, or another internal organ.
 Generally speaking, unless one of the noted color changes below is due to eating grass or carrots, their persistence in more than 2–3 stools (and perhaps even just one, in the case of rat poison or large amounts of frank, red blood) warrant a veterinary visit.
 Here are some things that different colored poop could mean for your pup.

-- White or grey: A white or whitish-grey stool is often the result of a problem with a dog’s liver and gallbladder or an issue with their intestines or an issue where their pancreas isn’t producing the important enzymes it needs to.
+- WHITE or GRAY: A white or whitish-gray stool is often the result of a problem with a dog’s liver and gallbladder or an issue with their intestines or an issue where their pancreas isn’t producing the important enzymes it needs to.
 White stools will also be common for a day or so after a dog has been given barium for a radiographic (x-ray) contrast study or to help calm an inflamed gut or stop gastro-intestinal bleeding.

 What's THAT In My Dog's Poop?!